 - Thinly slice pimento-stuffed olives, and lay one on each.

 - Mince parsley and scatter it over the tops.

-Here's the easiest way to transport deviled eggs to a party or potluck:
+But if filling the egg white halves at your destination isn't possible, then here's the easiest way to transport deviled eggs to a party or potluck: